-Upon completion of the thesis, the student is required to defend his or her paper before a small group of three or four professors convened by the student's main mentor.
-Although the mentor will assign the student a regular grade, the faculty group will assign a grade of Pass or Fail after engaging the student in a rigorous scholarly discussion.
+Upon completion of the writing process of the thesis, the student is required to defend his or her paper before a small group of three or four professors convened by the student's main mentor.
+Although the mentor will assign the student a regular grade, the faculty empaneled to evaluate the work will assign a grade of Pass or Fail after engaging the student in a rigorous scholarly discussion.
 A defense should last one hour.
-After approximately 50 minutes, the student will be asked to leave the room while the faculty group deliberates on the student's level of knowledge and understanding at that point.
+After approximately 50 minutes, the student will be asked to leave the room while the faculty group deliberates on the student's level of knowledge, accuracy in research writing, and understanding at that point.
 The student will then be invited back into the room to hear constructive faculty feedback.
-The thesis defense experience is invaluable for students seeking doctoral degrees.
+The thesis defense experience is invaluable for students seeking doctoral study.